The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Numerical Evaluation of Scaling Results

-{\bf Scaling of user density ${\bf{\emph J/\emph n}}$ versus ${\bf{\emph E_b/\emph N_0}}$.} We investigate this scaling behavior in Figs. \ref{fig:SO_UserDensity}, \ref{fig:SO_UserDensity_lowC}, and \ref{fig:TIN_UserDensity} as a function of $\rho$.
-A stricter average probability of error requirement at a decoder is equivalent to a high $\rho$ value, which yields a higher $E_b/N_0$ to achieve the same user density.
-Note also that as $T$ increases, the blocklength per transmission, i.e., $m=n/T$, decreases, and the supported user density drops.
-We also note that as the received SNR $\rho$ increases, the user scalings of different models for the sum-optimal strategy become similar under high $\Cb$.
-This is because the growth of $E_b/N_0$ is not much sensitive to $\rho$ at low $\rho$ and the approximate growth rate for the sum-optimal models is $\frac{\rho}{\log_2 \rho}$ for high $\rho$, which causes a significant drop in $J/n$.
-Furthermore, with the conventional MFR, which is effective at low SE, the optimal SE performance of the sum-rate optimal model cannot be accurately captured when $\rho$ is high \cite{tse1999linear}.
-However, we might not observe this behavior for the TIN models under high $\Cb$ (see last two rows of Fig. \ref{fig:TIN_UserDensity}).
-For CC-NOMA from (\ref{EbN0_TIN}) $E_b/N_0$ roughly grows with $\eta^2(J-T)^2/T$ at low $\rho$ and the scaling is subquadratic at high $\rho$, for CC-OMA from (\ref{EbN0_CC_OMA_TIN}) $E_b/N_0$ grows with $J/T$ at low $\rho$ and the scaling becomes sublinear at high $\rho$.
-For the classical TIN model from (\ref{EbN0_no_retransmissions_TIN}), and similarly for IR-OMA at high $\Cb$, $E_b/N_0$ grows linearly with $J$ at low $\rho$, and the behavior of $J/T$ is not much sensitive to $E_b/N_0$ (unless $E_b/N_0$ grows faster than $\rho$) at high $\rho$.
-From (\ref{EbN0_no_retransmissions_sum_optimal}), (\ref{Eb_N0_CC_NOMA_sum}), (\ref{EbN0_CC_OMA_sum}), and (\ref{EbN0_IR_sum_optimal}), when $T=1$, the classical model, CC-OMA, and IR-OMA behave the same, and CC-NOMA (\ref{Eb_N0_CC_NOMA_sum}) has a lower ratio $E_b/N_0$ than (\ref{EbN0_no_retransmissions_sum_optimal}), (\ref{EbN0_CC_OMA_sum}), and (\ref{EbN0_IR_sum_optimal}) for a given $J/n$.
-This behavior can be observed from Fig. \ref{fig:SO_UserDensity} (Row I).
-In Fig. \ref{fig:SO_UserDensity} (Rows II-III), the classical approach, from (\ref{EbN0_no_retransmissions_sum_optimal}), the effective $J/n$ for a given $E_b/N_0$ decays as a function of $T$.
-Similarly, for (\ref{Eb_N0_CC_NOMA_sum}), (\ref{EbN0_CC_OMA_sum}), and (\ref{EbN0_IR_sum_optimal}).
-However, the scaling of these 3 is less sensitive vs the classical model (indicating their robustness).
-Note that from the most to least sensitive the ordering is classical, CC-OMA, IR-OMA, and CC-NOMA.
+\paragraph{Scaling of user density $J/n$ versus $E_b/N_0$} We investigate this scaling behavior in Figures \ref{fig:SO_UserDensity}-\ref{fig:TIN_UserDensity} as a function of $\rho$.
+A stricter average probability of error requirement at a decoder is equivalent to a high $\rho$ value, which yields a higher $E_b/N_0$ to achieve the same $J/n$.
+As $T$ increases, the supported density $J/n$ drops.
+As $\rho$ increases, the user density scalings of different models for the sum-rate optimal strategy become more similar under high $\Cb$.
+This situation is because the growth of $E_b/N_0$ is not much sensitive to $\rho$ at low $\rho$ and the approximate growth rate for the sum-rate optimal models is $\frac{\rho}{\log_2 \rho}$ for high $\rho$, which causes a significant drop in $J/n$.
+With the conventional MFR, the optimal SE for the sum-rate optimal model cannot be accurately captured at high $\rho$ \cite{tse1999linear}.
+However, we might not observe this behavior for the TIN models under high $\Cb$ (see Figure \ref{fig:TIN_UserDensity} (Row II)).
+For CC-NOMA under TIN, from (\ref{EbN0_TIN}), $E_b/N_0$ roughly grows with $\eta^2(J-T)^2/T$ at low $\rho$, and the scaling is subquadratic at high $\rho$, for CC-OMA from (\ref{EbN0_CC_OMA_TIN}), $E_b/N_0$ grows with $J/T$ at low $\rho$, and the scaling becomes sublinear at high $\rho$.
+For the classical TIN model from (\ref{EbN0_no_retransmissions_TIN}), and similarly for IR-OMA with TIN at high $\Cb$, $E_b/N_0$ grows linearly with $J$ at low $\rho$, and $J/T$ is not much sensitive to $E_b/N_0$ at high $\rho$.